thin-edge/tedge-rugpi-image/README.md

 # thin-edge.io image using Rugpi

-:warning: This repository is using a new [layers features](https://github.com/silitics/rugpi/tree/feat-layers) from Rugpi.
-It is currently under development.

-The repository can be used to build custom Raspberry Pi images with thin-edge.io and Rugpi for robust OTA Operation System updates.
+The repository can be used to build custom Raspberry Pi images with thin-edge.io and [Rugpi](https://oss.silitics.com/rugpi/) for robust OTA Operating System updates.

 ## Compatible devices